 Amazon spends a lot of time preparing and planning the annual vendor negotiation process.
 So you should too!

-Once you’ve gathered your data, your budgets and know what value you bring to the table, start preparing different scenarios.
-You should be clear about how an ideal, realistic, and worst-case scenario would look like in your JBP process.
+Once you’ve gathered your data and know what budgets and value you bring to the table, start preparing different scenarios.
+You should be clear about how an ideal, realistic, and worst-case scenario would look in your AVN process.

-For example, what is your contingency plan if Amazon asks for a 5% increase in trading terms?
-Or: What if Amazon stops selling your products as part of the negotiation process?
+For example, what is your contingency plan if Amazon asks for a 5% increase in trade terms?
+Or: What if Amazon stops selling your products due to low profitability?